GideonBrimleaf/alpcasToDo/README.md

 This will create an app in your account and set it as a remote for this project.
 Logging into your account via the browser navigate to the `App > Settings` section and click on `Reveal Config Vars`.

-You will now be able to add in all the contents of your `.env` file (which you copied over to your `.env.development` previously).
+You will now be able to add in all the contents of your `.env` file.
 Note, you can also do this via the command line with `heroku config:set {KEY}="{VALUE}"`.
 Some additional important variables to add:

 >* `APP_HOST = 0.0.0.0`  This binds your app to run on `0.0.0.0` rather than localhost (`127.0.0.1`) which is essential for Heroku.
 Remember, you need to be using Alpas 0.16.3 or greater to get this to work.
 >* `GRADLE_TASK = shadowJar` This tells Heroku how to build your gradle project